SuperexMack/Btkitnoteshub/README.md

 <div align="center">

-Made with ❤️ by BTKITians
+Made with ❤️ by Mohit Sati (AirDrop)

 </div>